Coimbra Portugal Travel Guide

 Driving in Portugal offers freedom and flexibility, especially for exploring the wider region around Coimbra.

-Coimbra, an inland city on the Mondego River, does not provide direct sea or major a way to the river for transportation.
+Coimbra, an inland city on the Mondego River, does not provide direct sea or major river access for transportation.

-The Mondego River within Coimbra is navigable for small recreational vessels and a few tourist boat tours.
+The Mondego River within Coimbra is navigable for small recreational boats and a few tourist boat tours.

-Be THERE two-ARRIVE 3 hours early for international flights; 1.5-2 hours for Schengen/domestic flights.
+Be THERE two-THREE hours prior to international flights; 1.5-2 hours for Schengen/domestic flights.

 Arrive 30-45 minutes before scheduled train or bus departures.